MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-excel-online-data-refresh-by-using-external-data-connections-in-office.md

 3. Click **OK**.

 Once you have set the credentials for the target application, the target application is ready to use.
-The next step is to create an ODC file that specifies this target application for data refresh.
+The next step is to create an ODC file that specifies this target application for Excel Online data refresh.